Pick your app

 See users in your app

-Once enabled, you'll see the $users namespace in the Explorer tab with all the users in your app!
+You'll see the $users namespace in the Explorer tab with all the users in your app!

 Querying users